 - 1 Egg

-- Cover the bowl and put it in the fridge for about 2 hours, or overnight.
+- Cover the mixing bowl with clean foil and place it in the fridge for about 1 hour, but overnight would be better.

-- For frying, heat oil in a bigger pan.
+- Heat oil in a high wall pan.

-- Put the dough in the oil, away from you so, you don't burn yourself.
+- Place the dough in the hot oil, away from you so it won't burn you.

 So I mentioned we (well, most of us…) eat our Fried Dough with garlic-infused oil.
 It’s so easy to make.

 The best about these garlic infused oils that it’s versatile.
 You can use it on your steak, on your veggies or your toast.

 So, all you have to do is to grate 5-6 cloves of garlic, mix it with 1 cup oil and a pinch of salt.
 Leave it for a few hours or overnight.
 Thanks to the oil, it won’t go bad for a long, long time, just add oil and garlic to it from time to time.